Someone famous once said: “You are not alone in this world; you are part of an ensemble”.

 Along the course, there are edits and changes we make; I like transitions in between geometric patterns.
 I always believe that dancers who are a part of an ensemble should not be like wooden dancers, where they don’t communicate but dance beautifully.
 For me, even Nritta in dancing has a lot of Abhinaya.
 Each movement has a different feel and I make sure that the ensemble captures that.

-1. In the world of today, what are some of the challenges of creating ensemble work?
+- In the world of today, what are some of the challenges of creating ensemble work?

 You see, it’s not really enough if you have an idea.
 To realise an idea, is often very expensive.
 For starters, we need a lot of dancers trained to the same level and standards.
-Then there is costumes which have to be made especially for a production; then, there is lighting, rehearsal space and a whole host of other aspects that make creating ensemble work, a very expensive and exhaustive affair.
+Then there are costumes which have to be made especially for a production; then, there is lighting, rehearsal space and a whole host of other aspects that make creating ensemble work, a very expensive and exhaustive affair.

 Having said that, I must acknowledge that I am fortunate to have a small dance studio, and I try to manage with that.
-But there are times when I create choreography for larger works like the one I did recently for a show in London that was for the Sri Lankan Tamil Association, we had nearly 300 dancers on stage and all of them were coming from different parts of Europe and assembling on the day of the performance.
+But there are times when I create choreography for larger works like the one I did recently for a show in London that was for the Sri Lankan Tamil Association.
+We had nearly 300 dancers on stage and all of them were coming from different parts of Europe and assembling on the day of the performance.

 In cases like these, I choreograph the work with a couple of my students and send a video of the same to the dancers who are often trained by their teachers.
 Once, I worked on something for Kalaingar Karunanidhi, Kavia Kalaingar 84, where we had nearly 400 dancers performing.
 I managed to find a huge playground where we could train.